WillCheung2016/MobileNet_V2_Keras/README.md

 # MobileNet V2 using Keras

-Author: Shengdong Zhang
+Author of the script: Shengdong Zhang

-Email: sza75@sfu.ca
+Email: zhangshengdong@gmail.com

 This is the beta implementation of Mobilenet V2(https://128.84.21.199/pdf/1801.04381.pdf) using Keras.